Kia kaha: Usage

 The phrase is used in several different contexts.
 It is a term of comfort or solace (an equivalent of be strong – my thoughts are with you), or (less often) it can serve a similar function to 'kia ora' – an interjection during a speech to indicate support or approval (similar to hear! hear!).
 It is sometimes seen used as a valediction at the bottom of messages.

 In popular culture

 In the media

 The phrase "Kia kaha" is prominently used in New Zealand's most famous military song, the Marching Song of the 28th Māori Battalion.
 The phrase has been used for the title of a song by Split Enz and a book, Kia Kaha: New Zealand in the Second World War by historian John Crawford.
 Other songs to use Kia kaha as part of their titles include "Kia Kaha Nga Iwi" (Be strong, o tribes), by Ngoi Pewhairangi.

+In rugby union

+In 1884 the first New Zealand rugby union team to visit Sydney performed a war cry described by The New Zealand Herald as "the New Zealand football cry, 'Ake, ake, ake, ake, kia kaha' (for ever, for ever keep up your courage; go on with vigour.)"

 In athletics

-Steven Adams, starting centre for the Oklahoma City Thunder wears Kia Kaha on the back of his jersey, as a part of the 2019–2020 NBA season restart.
+Steven Adams, starting centre for the Oklahoma City Thunder wore Kia Kaha on the back of his jersey, as a part of the 2019–2020 NBA season restart.